danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 When most people think about AI coding assistants, they picture the obvious: writing code.
 And yes, that's what these tools are marketed for, and it's where much of the conversation lives.
 But after months of daily use, I've found that some of the most valuable things I do with AI assistants aren't about producing code directly.

-They're the tasks that surround the code.
-The analysis that precedes a feature.
-The documentation that explains it.
-The planning that breaks it down.
-The onboarding that makes it accessible.
+They're the tasks that surround the code — analysis, documentation, planning, onboarding.
 I've started calling these *code-adjacent* activities, and they're where AI's superpowers really shine — in compressing work that used to take hours or days into minutes.

 Here's what that looks like in practice.